 When the CCC refers a complaint to you to deal with, it may monitor how you deal with it, subject to the level of seriousness of the complaint.
 This may take the form of:

 - referred with no further advice (RNFA)

-- audit
+- referred, awaiting outcome advice (AOA)

-- public interest review
+- monitoring; or

-- merit and compliance review.
+- auditing.

 Referred with no further advice